 Knee osteoarthritis symptoms can vary widely.
-Recognizing these symptoms early on can speed up treatment and prevent symptoms from getting worse.
+Recognizing these symptoms early on can speed up treatment and help prevent symptoms from getting worse.

 Getting a diagnosis for osteoarthritis begins with a patient interview and exam and may include lab tests and/or medical imaging.
-Learn what tests may be used to diagnose arthritis.

 Osteoarthritis can cause a wide array of symptoms, ranging from stiff and aching joints to bone spurs and a loss of range of motion.